N6RFM/Mini-FT8/README.md

+I have got ft8 decoder working on a .wav file and encoder working to print 79 tones.
+UI is nice and The major task is to enable USB Host.

 # MiniFT8 (ESP32-S3 / M5 Cardputer)

 Offline FT8 decoder/utility for M5 Cardputer (ESP32-S3) with menu-driven UI, software RTC, host file upload, and WAV streaming decode.